University campus in Kansas

 Students pursuing the community college transfer route benefit from smaller class sizes, personalized academic advising, and significantly lower tuition costs before transitioning to four-year universities.
 Transfer-friendly programs at Fort Hays State University ($4,437 tuition) and Emporia State University ($5,542 tuition) actively welcome community college transfers with established articulation agreements.
 The Kansas Board of Regents maintains comprehensive transfer guides and equivalency databases accessible to students.
 For students interested in alternative pathways, Computer Science online programs offer flexibility, while related fields like Software Engineering in Kansas provide specialized alternatives.
 Community college completion also qualifies students for financial aid and scholarship opportunities through Federal Student Aid and state grant programs.

-Why Study Computer Science in Kansas?
+Why Pursue a Computer Science Degree in Kansas?

 Industry & Workforce

-Kansas offers a robust computer science education landscape with 27 institutions providing programs across all degree levels, from associate's through doctoral studies (IPEDS).
+Kansas offers a strong computer science education landscape with 27 institutions providing programs across all degree levels, from associate's through doctoral studies (IPEDS).
 The state produced 356 bachelor's degree completions in the most recent academic year, with leading institutions like Wichita State University generating 457 total completions across all degree levels.
 Students benefit from strong regional tech hubs in Wichita, Overland Park, and the Kansas City Metro area, where major employers including Spirit AeroSystems, Textron Aviation, and Koch Industries actively recruit graduates.
 This proximity to industry creates abundant internship and employment opportunities for computer science students.

 Salary Outlook